How the Beatles’ ‘Anthology’ Project Took Root

-History tells us that 1995's Grammy-winning ‘Free As a Bird,’ the first new Beatles single since ‘The Long and Winding Road’ in 1970, sold some 120,000 copies in the U.K. alone during its first week of release.
-It also marked the Beatles' 34th Top 10 single in America.
-There’s more to the story, though.
+History tells us that 1995's Grammy-winning "Free as a Bird," the first new Beatles single since "The Long and Winding Road" in 1970, sold 120,000 copies in the U.K. alone during its first week of release.
+It also marked the Beatles' 34th Top 10 single in the U.S.

-Ono passed along a total of four songs, and the first one the remaining Beatles and producer Jeff Lynne tackled was ‘Free As a Bird,’ a 1977 demo recorded in Lennon's Dakota Building but never completed.
-The song became the lead single from the ‘Anthology’ project some 17 years after those humble beginnings.
+Ono passed along a total of four songs, and the first one the remaining Beatles and producer Jeff Lynne tackled was "Free as a Bird," a 1977 demo recorded in Lennon's Dakota Building but never completed.
+The song became the lead single from the Anthology project 17 years after those humble beginnings.

 "I did not break up the Beatles," Ono said, "but I was there at the time, you know?
 Now I'm in a position where I could bring them back together and I would not want to hinder that.
 It was kind of a situation given to me by fate."

-The surviving Beatles also finished Lennon's demo for ‘Real Love’ for the ‘Anthology’ series.
+The surviving Beatles also finished Lennon's demo for "Real Love" for the Anthology series.
 Lennon was murdered by a deranged fan in 1980.
 George Harrison passed in 2001.
-McCartney and Ringo Starr are set to perform at the Grammy awards broadcast on January 26 in celebration of the Beatles’ 50th-anniversary arrival in America — although it hasn’t been confirmed they’ll play together.